BiGSteve-0/Sample/README.md

-# Sample
+# Table of Contents

-Code Snippets and Scripts that I've created
+This repo contains code snippets and scripts that I've created moreso related to DataOps, DBA, or Data Analytics.

+## Datbase Administration

+## DataOps

+## Data Analytics